 - Cash Flow Trades: The aim of such trades is to garner maximum cash flows from the arbitrage opportunities.
 This strategy focuses on convertible securitiesConvertible SecuritiesConvertible securities are securities or investments (preferred stocks or convertible bonds) that can be easily converted into a different form, such as shares of an entity's common stock, and are typically issued by entities to raise money.
 In most cases, the entity has complete control over when the conversion occurs. with a reasonable coupon or dividend income relative to the underlying common stock dividend and conversion premium.
 It offers profitable trading alternatives where the coupon from the long position or dividend/rebate received from the short position offsets the premium paid over a period of time.

-The convertible arbitrage strategy has produced attractive returns over the past 2 decades which are not correlated with the individual performance of the bond or the equity market.
+The convertible arbitrage strategy has produced attractive returns over the past two decades, which are not correlated with the individual performance of the bond or the equity market.
 The deciding factor for the success of such a strategy is the manager risk rather than directional equity or bond market risk.
 Additionally, high leverage is also a potential risk factor since it can reduce the returns earned.

 In 2005, investor redemptions had a significant impact on the strategy’s returns, although the maximum drawdown remains significantly less as compared to traditional equity and bond markets.
 This is in contrast to the good performance for the convertible arbitrage strategy during 2000-02 when the markets were highly volatile due to the dot com crisis.
 The strategy still appears to be a good portfolio hedge in situations of volatility.